amit-pandey17/azrdb/README.md

 # azrdb
-This project will hold all the DB objetc creatd with my Azure Dev instance.
+This project will hold all the DB object created with my Azure Dev instance.